-This pattern holds in every country and has intensified over time in the United States and United Kingdom, the two countries in our sample with long-span coverage.
+Kingdom, the two countries in our sample with long-span coverage.
 Upward policy jumps are nearly twice as common as downward policy jumps from 1980 to 2023 in the United States.
 Over the same period, upward jumps attributed to other factors are only 60 percent as common as downward ones.
 To put the point another way, policy-related developments trigger 47 percent of upward US jumps since 1980 but only 22 percent of the downward jumps.

 Drilling down, we find that news about monetary policy and government spending accounts for the predominance of upward moves among policy-driven jumps.
-A potential explanation is that large positive surprises about monetary policy and government spending occur more often in the wake of bad economic news, reflecting deliberate policymaker efforts to engineer countercyclical shocks (Cieslak and Vissing-Jorgensen, 2021).
+A potential explanation is that large positive surprises about monetary policy and government spending occur more often after bad economic news, reflecting deliberate policymaker efforts to engineer offsetting shocks (Cieslak and Vissing-Jorgensen, 2021).
 Indeed, we show that the frequency and share of upward jumps attributed to monetary policy or government spending increase when stocks fall in the preceding three months.
-A 20 percent stock market drop, for example, raises the likelihood of an upward jump due to news about monetary policy or government spending by a factor of four, or 126 percent of the unconditional upward jump probability.
+A 20 percent stock market drop, for example, raises the likelihood of an upward jump due to news about monetary policy or government spending by a factor of five.
 This pattern holds for every country we consider except Brazil and Turkey.
+In contrast, we find no evidence that stock market booms lead to downward jumps triggered by monetary policy or government spending.

-A skeptic might see these patterns as artifacts of how journalists perceive the world and cover the news.
-Perhaps journalists are prone to credit government policy for upward jumps and to overlook policy mistakes that trigger downward jumps, and perhaps this type of bias manifests more powerfully after a period of falling stock prices.
-While we cannot rule out some bias in coverage, we validate our newspaper-based jump classifications with reference to FOMC announcements, macroeconomic statistical releases, national election dates, and the industry distribution of jumpday returns.
+A skeptic might interpret these patterns as artifacts of how journalists see the world and cover the news.
+Perhaps journalists are inclined to credit policy for upward jumps and to overlook policy mistakes that trigger downward jumps, and perhaps this type of bias manifests more powerfully after a period of falling stock prices.
+While we cannot rule out some bias in coverage, we validate our newspaper-based jump classifications with reference to FOMC announcements, macroeconomic statistical releases, national election dates, and the industry distribution of jump-day returns.
 All validation exercises support the view that our newspaper-based classifications capture forces that trigger jumps.
 Also, journalists show no general tendency to attribute upward jumps to policy factors.
-Instead, the pattern holds only for jumps attributed to monetary policy and government spending.
-Moreover, our jump classifications based on contemporaneous newspaper accounts help predict future market volatility, which cuts against the idea that journalists simply impose their preconceptions when characterizing stock market jumps.
+Instead, this pattern holds only for monetary policy and government spending.